 - They will immediately heal the other person with the purring vibrations

-- Sometimes, if a cat is scared of what’s going on with you, or anxious about it, they’ll start to purr as a way to heal both themselves, and you too
+- Sometimes, if a cat is scared of what’s going on with you, or anxious about it, it’ll start to purr as a way to heal both itself, and you too

 Protects the Bone Density of Cats

 Did you know cats don’t just do this to calm themselves down?
 We said before that cat purring will heal, and some people believe that cat purring is almost like an exercise for a cat.

 As we all know, cats are much more sedentary than dogs are, but they sometimes get their exercise from purring.

 The reason behind that includes the following:

 - It allows them to retain the muscle tone

 - It is a good way to help keep cats happy and healthy

 - They will also heal u any injuries that they might suffer from, especially falling and other injuries.